frederikheld/pot-pourri/README.md

 ### ui

-> Note: This is deprecated!
+> Note: This service is deprecated!

 The purpose of _ui_ was to visualize data like humidity on an web interface.

+The system dashboard with all data is now provided by the _visualization_ service.

+A user-friendly way to interact with your plants will be provided by _webapp_.

-This is now done by the _visualization_ service.
-Therefore _ui_ will be removed in the future!
+Therefore _ui_ will be removed in the near future!

 ## Devices